Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 # => I play piano
 ```

 The state of `alexa` has been transformed as the `@musical` instance variable has been initialized and assigned with new values.
-Notice that the invocation of the `practice_guitar` method _initializes_ the `@musical` instance variable; the call to the `musical` getter method in the ternary operator returns the `nil` value associated with the `@musical` instance variable, and this falsey value causes the ternary operator to evaluate to `false`, which in turn leads to the `self.musical = ['I play guitar']` section of code to the right of the `:` operator being executed instead of the `self.musical << 'I play guitar'` section of code.
+Notice that the invocation of the `practice_guitar` method _initializes_ the `@musical` instance variable; the call to the `musical` getter method in the ternary operator returns the `nil` value associated with the `@musical` instance variable, and this _falsey_ value causes the ternary operator to evaluate to `false`, which in turn leads to the `self.musical = ['I play guitar']` section of code to the right of the `:` operator being executed instead of the `self.musical << 'I play guitar'` section of code.

-However, since the `@musical` instance variable has already been initialized when we invoke the `practice_piano` method on `alexa`, the `musical` getter method returns `["guitar"]`, which is a truthy value and thus the ternary operator evaluates to `true`.
+However, since the `@musical` instance variable has already been initialized when we invoke the `practice_piano` method on `alexa`, the `musical` getter method returns `["guitar"]`, which is a _truthy_ value and thus the ternary operator evaluates to `true`.
 That causes the `self.musical << 'I play piano'` section of code to be executed instead of the `self.musical = ['I play piano']` section of code.

-Alexa's latent musical abilities have now been realized through praciticing the guitar and the piano.
-She is still the same robot, but her state has been transformed.
+The `alexa` object's latent musical abilities have now been realized through praciticing the guitar and the piano.
+She is still the same Robot object, but her state has been transformed--she is the same, but different.
 We could continue to transform the state of `alexa` by invoking the `practice_singing` method on `alexa`, and the `@musical` instance variable would keep track of this change.
 Thus, while state tracks attributes for the object, instance variables keep track of an object's state.

 ##### Conclusion

 To sum up.
 Classes are forms that predetermine the particular objects or instances of the class.
 The essence of any particular object is defined within the Class.
 This essence is comprised of behaviours and attributes.
 When an object is instantiated it endowed with a state, which is prefigured by the attributes of the class and indeed which tracks those attributes.

+- mention something about inheritance (i.e. about how attributes and behaviours are inherited)
+-

 ---